-This Pavlova is a showstopper of a dessert and worth every bit of effort.
+This brown sugar pavlova with poached pears is a showstopper of a dessert and worth every bit of effort.
 I poached the pears in red Muscadel – the same Orange River Cellars bottle I used to make my 10 minute peach jam and it cooked down for an hour with the pears to a reduced spicy syrup.
-Poured over the pears and cream finished this dessert off too deliciously.
+Pouring over the pears and cream finished this dessert off too deliciously.

 I made a big one – double these quantities, so perhaps that is why.
 It could also be that the molasses in the sugar added too much moister to the meringue.
 I’m not too sure why.
 It was important that I got a high enough and good-looking enough meringue to photograph.

 So this turned out exactly how I love Pavlova.
-A crispy layer on the outside and firm but soft layer on the inside.
+A crispy layer on the outside and a firm but soft layer on the inside.
 Firm enough that a slice cut out keeps its shape.
-I placed the poached pairs on top whole for a more dramatic visual effect – I am a food stylist after all, but they did weigh down on the Pavlova.
+I placed the poached pairs on the top whole for a more dramatic visual effect – I am a food stylist after all, but they did weigh down on the Pavlova.
 It doesn’t bother me that cracks appear in a Pavlova, I have never found a way around it.
 Generous dollops of whipped cream cover that all up.

 This way if you get any egg yolk into the whites you won’t need to discard them all.
 I love to make Chantilly cream so I add a teaspoon of vanilla extract and two teaspoons of icing sugar to the whipped cream.
 Be careful not to overwhip the cream, it looks best when in soft peaks.
 A scattering of toasted almond slices would also be a stunning addition to this Pavlova.

-Recipe – serves 6Print
+Recipe – serves 6

-brown sugar pavlova with pears poached in spicy muscadel
+Brown sugar pavlova with poached pears

-4 free-range egg whites
+- 4 free-range egg whites

-220gm golden castor sugar
+- 220 gm golden castor sugar

-1tsp white vinegar
+- 1 tsp white vinegar

-250ml cream, whipped (add vanilla extract and icing sugar as an option)
+- 250 ml cream whipped (add vanilla extract and icing sugar as an option)

 Spicy poached pears:

-6 - 8 small pears, peeled
+- 6 - 8 small pears peeled

-1 bottle red muscadel
+- 1 bottle of red muscadel

-1 cup sugar
+- 1 cup sugar

-1 cup water
+- 1 cup water

-2 cinnamon quills
+- 2 cinnamon quills

-4 star anise pods
+- 4 star anise pods

-Preheat the oven to 150C.
+- Preheat the oven to 150C.

-Beat the egg whites until soft peaks in a stand mixer with a whisk attachment.
+- Beat the egg whites until soft peaks in a stand mixer with a whisk attachment.
 Very slowly add the golden castor sugar, sprinkling one tablespoon at a time, and then continue to whisk until the mixture is glossy and the sugar is incorporated.
 I do this for around 6 - 8 additional minutes.

-Sift the cornflour over the meringue and add the vinegar and gently fold this through the mixture.
+- Sift the cornflour over the meringue and add the vinegar and gently fold this through the mixture.

-Spread the meringue into a circle about 18cm in diameter on a baking tray lined with baking paper, and place in the oven. immediately turn the temperature down to 120C and bake for an hour.
+- Spread the meringue into a circle about 18cm in diameter on a baking tray lined with baking paper, and place in the oven. immediately turn the temperature down to 120C and bake for an hour.

-Turn off the oven and allow the Pavlova to cool (in the oven) - this can be done overnight.
+- Turn off the oven and allow the Pavlova to cool (in the oven) - this can be done overnight.

-While the Pavlova is baking make the pears, or make both in advance and assemble when you are ready to serve.
+- While the Pavlova is baking make the pears, or make both in advance and assemble when you are ready to serve.

-In a large enough bowl add the red muscadel, sugar, water, and spices and bring it to a simmer.
+- In a large enough bowl add the red muscadel, sugar, water, and spices and bring it to a simmer.
 Add the pears and cook over low heat for an hour and until the pears are tender (they will still be fairly firm but cooked through).